rmnavr/wy/README.md

 L \x y L z t        | [ x y [z t]]
 ```

-Prefixing macros with `:` (and getting openers like `':`) may seem to work counter-intuitively,
+Prepending macro-symbols to `:` (thus getting openers like `':`) may seem to work counter-intuitively,
-but logic actually stays consistent: **rules are the same for any of 25 wy openers**.
+but logic actually stays consistent: **rules are the same for any of 25 wy openers**:
 ```hy
 ; let's say we want to generate following hy code:
 `(get ~x ~indx)